Create a Website Account - Manage notification subscriptions, save form progress and more.

 Residents outside of the Waterford and Lake Angelus area that reside in a community whose library is a reciprocating member of The Library Network (TLN) cooperative can use their home library card at the Waterford Township Public Library.
 In some circumstances, a 30-day temporary card can be issued to residents of such reciprocating communities to allow time to get a card from your home library.
 For information on whether or not the library in your community is a member of our cooperative, please visit The Library Network website.

 Yes, you may return items to another library in The Library Network cooperative.
 One consideration to keep in mind when returning items to a library other than where they were originally checked out is that not all library utilize the same computer system.
 Patrons returning materials to a library that does not directly link with us could see a delay in the check-in process resulting in fines.

 If a Waterford item is checked out and lost, we will not ask you to pay any overdue fees associated with that item at the time of payment.
 If materials borrowed for you from another library are lost, the decision to bill your account for the lost item and overdue fees is at the discretion of the owning library for that material.

-Yes, tell the clerk assisting you before check out that you will need materials for a longer period of time.
+Yes.
+Tell the clerk at the Circulation Desk that you are going on vacation and will need the materials for a specific period of time.
 Most of the time we can accommodate your request, depending on the length of time requested, the popularity of the item(s), and whether or not they are owned by our library.
 If the item was inter-loaned from another library, you will have to request a longer loan period through the owning library.